megarootz/wallet/README.md

 ## General guidelines

-The "DigitalNoteXDN core Team" is defined as the following GitHub users:

- 	AuCRHI
- 	DrCryptoToad
-	rainmanp7

 At the moment we are using preferred builds to develop and test software.
 These are based on Mac OS Sierra, Mac OS High Sierra, Windows 10 64bit and Linux (Lubuntu ver 17.1).